davidmdm/env/README.md

 - `env.Var()`: Convenience function to set flags on the default environment, equivalent to: `env.FlagVar(env.Environment, ...)`
 - `env.Parse()`: Convenience function to parse the default Environment envset.
 - `env.MustParse()`: Same as `env.Parse`, but panics if an error is encountered
+- `env.CommandLineArgs()`: creates a lookup func for command line arguments.

 ## Example